+- From the Home Screen:

-Press (ACT) to open the Main Menu. - 2) Press 🔾 to scroll to the Sensor menu and press 🕰.
+Press (Arr) to open the Main Menu.

+- 2) Press \bigcirc to scroll to the Sensor menu and press \bigcirc

-3) Press (You will only see the option to Calibrate if your sensor and transmitter are connected and your sensor is ready for its first calibration).
+3) Press (ACT) to select Calibrate.
+(You will only see the option to Calibrate if your sensor and transmitter are connected and your sensor is ready for its first calibration).